andthenenteredalex/andthenenteredalex.github.io/_posts/2017-8-30-Lesson-4-Command-Line-Basics-for-MAC.md

 mkdir fun/capybara
 ```

-You just made the directories "cat", "dog", "porcupine" and "capybara" from the `~` location but told the computer to make the directories inside "fun" instead of your current location.
+You just made the directories "cat", "dog", "porcupine" and "capybara" from the "~" location but told the computer to make the directories inside "fun" instead of your current location.

 Run this: `mkdir fun/cat/cat` , then `mkdir fun/cat/dog` , then `mkdir fun/cat/porcupine` .

-This time the new directories "cat" and "dog" were created inside the "cat" directort which is inside "fun".
+This time the new directories "cat", "dog" and "porcupine" were created inside the "cat" directort which is inside "fun".
 See how this works?

 Using the `/` character (forward slash) instructs the computer exactly where to make the directory.